Sunday, February 26, 2023

 Living in Europe resulted in Virginia learning a number of foreign languages, and becoming informed on European culture and politics.
 She developed a deep love for France, her "second country" and became concerned over the rise of fascism in Europe.
 In 1929, she returned to the United States, to study French and economics at George Washington University in Washington, D.C.
 She attempted to become a diplomat but her application was rejected.

 She was able to obtain a new post at the US consulate in Venice, Italy, where she continued to impress her superiors with her abilities.
 At age thirty, Virginia's second attempt to obtain a diplomat position was rejected on the grounds of her being an amputee.
-Instead, she was given a posting in Tallinn, Estonia where she arrived after getting the needed repairs to her prosthetic leg in Paris.
+Virginia's supporters lobbied President Roosevelt who was told by Secretary of State Cordell Hull that her disability made her unsuitable for a diplomatic position.
+Instead, she was orders to leave Venice and given a posting in Tallinn, Estonia where she arrived after getting the needed repairs to her prosthetic leg in Paris.
+She arrived in Tallin in June 1938 and spent time hunting pheasant and grouse in the forests of Estonia.

 Discussion